encukou/py3c/README.rst

 License
 -------

-The project is licensed under the MIT license.
+The code is licensed under the MIT license.
+The documentation is licensed under CC-BY-SA 3.0.

+See the files LICENSE.MIT and doc/LICENSE.CC-BY-SA-3.0.